phoboxhq/home2/_pages/support.md

 _Under construction_

 ### User support in case of problems

+You have a problem the programm or something is not working?
+The following resources are your first choice.

   * [issue tracking system](https://github.com/phoboxhq/phobox/issues)
   * [wiki page](https://github.com/phoboxhq/phobox/wiki)

 ### Supporting the project Phobox

+You really like the project and you want to give something back or being a part of it?
+There are so many ways to help ... also without programming skills.

 #### Why is support important?
   * Phobox starts as side project by one person, but should used by many